junxit/us-congress-bills-114/bill.md

     - **(C)** inscriptions of the words “Liberty”, “In God We Trust”, “United States of America”, and “E Pluribus Unum”.
 - **(b)** *Selection* The design for the coins minted under this Act shall be selected by the Secretary based on the winning design from a juried, compensated design competition described under subsection (c).
 - **(c)** *Design competition*
   - **(1)** *In general* The Secretary shall hold a competition and provide compensation for its winner to design the obverse and reverse of the coins minted under this Act.
-The competition shall be judged by an expert jury chaired by the Secretary and consisting of 3 members from the Citizens Coinage Advisory Committee who shall be elected by such Committee and 3 members from the Commission of Fine Arts who shall be elected by such Commission.
+The competition shall be judged by an expert jury chaired by the Secretary and consisting of three members from the Citizens Coinage Advisory Committee who shall be elected by such Committee and three members from the Commission of Fine Arts who shall be elected by such Commission.
   - **(2)** *Proposals* As part of the competition described in this subsection, the Secretary may accept proposals from artists, engravers of the United States Mint, and members of the general public, and any designs submitted for the design review process described herein shall be anonymized until a final selection is made.
-  - **(3)** *Accompanying designs; preference for physical designs* The Secretary shall encourage 3-dimensional designs to be submitted as part of the proposals, and the jury shall give a preference for proposals that are accompanied by a 3-dimensional physical design instead of, or in addition to, an electronic design.
+  - **(3)** *Accompanying designs; preference for physical designs* The Secretary shall encourage three-dimensional designs to be submitted as part of the proposals, and the jury shall give a preference for proposals that are accompanied by a three-dimensional physical design instead of, or in addition to, an electronic design.
   - **(4)** *Compensation* The Secretary shall determine compensation for the winning design under this subsection, which shall be not less than $5,000.
 The Secretary shall take into account this compensation amount when determining the sale price described in section 6(a).

 ## § 5.
 Issuance of coins